hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 grep -cH NNNNNNNNNN $filename > ${base}.param.count.summary
 ```

 After you have made the edits to your script, save it as a new script called `generate_bad_reads_summary_param.sh`.
-If you have been editing the script from the previous lesson, you can do this by typing `Ctrl+O` and then providing the new file name.
+If you have been editing the script from the previous lesson, you can do this by typing `Ctrl+o` and then providing the new file name when prompted.
 Alternatively, you can open a new nano session and copy and paste the code from above.

 Let's test it out with a file!